client9/client9-website-2017/content/post/git-undo-last-commit.md

 ## Undo a push and the commit.

-This is most complicated.
+This is the most complicated.
 See this [Stack Overflow](http://stackoverflow.com/questions/1270514/undoing-a-git-push) thread in the meantime.